 Working in the UK after your course

 You may be able to apply for a Tier 2 (General) work visa if you have a job offer and the employer is able to sponsor you.
 If you are near to completing a PhD, you could consider applying for the Doctorate Extension Scheme.
 The University of Westminster also participates in the Tier 1 Graduate Entrepreneur Scheme.
+Please note from 5 July 2019 you will not be able to apply for a Tier 1 (Graduate Entrepreneur) visa.
+You can apply for a Start-up visa instead.
 There are other types of Tier 1 and Tier 5 options available too.
-The Tier 5 Government Authorised Exchange visa is useful if you want to stay in the UK to do a period of work experience or short period of training.
+The Tier 5 Government Authorised Exchange visa is useful if you want to stay in the UK to do a period of work experience, internship, or a short period of training.

 Before coming to the UK, you will need to organise your money to ensure you have enough for the length of your course - working part-time when you get here will not provide enough money to fund your studies.
 You'll also need to investigate the best ways to transfer money into the UK.
 The visa requirements stipulate certain amounts that you'll need before you can get a visa to come to the UK.